zwubbena/sas-cartesian-product/README.md

 # SAS Cartesian Product

-If you're like me, then you probably never could've imagined a time or scenario when you’d need to use the Cartesian product.
-So, I was surprised when I found the Cartesian product quite useful for a number of analytical problems I faced.
+If you're like me, then you probably never could've imagined a time or scenario when you’d need to use the Cartesian product when programming in SAS.
+So, I was quite surprised when I found the Cartesian product useful for a number of analytical problems I faced.

 ## Scenario